Three-body problem

 Approximate trajectories of three identical bodies located at the vertices of a scalene triangle and having zero initial velocities.
 The center of mass, in accordance with the law of conservation of momentum, remains in place.

 In physics, specifically classical mechanics, the three-body problem is to take the initial positions and velocities (or momenta) of three point masses orbiting each other in space and then to calculate their subsequent trajectories using Newton's laws of motion and Newton's law of universal gravitation.

-Unlike the two-body problem, the three-body problem has no general closed-form solution, meaning there is no explicit formula for the positions of the bodies.
-When three bodies orbit each other, the resulting dynamical system is chaotic for most initial conditions.
-Thus, the only way to predict the motions of the bodies is to estimate them using numerical methods.
+Unlike the two-body problem, the three-body problem has no general closed-form analytic solution.
+The differential equations that govern the motions of three gravitating bodies are not integrable and cannot be solved to give explicit formulas for the positions of the bodies as a function of time.
+For most initial conditions, the dynamical system for three orbiting bodies is chaotic, and the only way to predict their motions is to estimate them using numerical methods.

 The three-body problem is a special case of the n-body problem.
 Historically, the first specific three-body problem to receive extended study was the one involving the Earth, the Moon, and the Sun.
 In an extended modern sense, a three-body problem is any problem in classical mechanics or quantum mechanics that models the motion of three particles.